Audre Lorde: Personal identity

 Throughout Lorde's career she included the idea of a collective identity in many of her poems and books.
 She did not just identify with one category but she wanted to celebrate all parts of herself equally.

-She was known to describe herself as black, lesbian, feminist, poet, mother, etc. In her novel Zami: A New Spelling of My Name, Lorde focuses on how her many different identities shape her life and the different experiences she has because of them.
-She shows us that personal identity is found within the connections between seemingly different parts of one's life, based in lived experience, and that one's authority to speak comes from this lived experience.
+She was known to describe herself as black, lesbian, political activist, feminist, poet, mother, etc. In her novel Zami: A New Spelling of My Name, Lorde focuses on how her many different identities shape her life and the different experiences she has because of them.
+She shows us that personal identity is found within the connections between seemingly different parts of one's life, based on experiences, and that one's authority to speak comes from these experiences.
 Personal identity is often associated with the visual aspect of a person, but as Lies Xhonneux theorizes when identity is singled down to just what you see, some people, even within minority groups, can become invisible.

 Lorde's work also focused on the importance of acknowledging, respecting and celebrating our differences as well as our commonalities in defining identity.
 In The Master's Tools, she wrote that many people choose to pretend the differences between us do not exist, or that these differences are insurmountable, adding, "Difference must be not merely tolerated, but seen as a fund of necessary polarities between which our creativity can spark like a dialectic."

 Lorde urged her readers to delve into and discover these differences, discussing how ignoring differences can lead to ignoring any bias and prejudice that might come with these differences, while acknowledging them can enrich our visions and our joint struggles.
 She wrote that we need to constructively deal with the differences between people and recognize that unity does not equal identicality.
-In I Am Your Sister, she urged activists to take responsibility for learning this, even if it meant self-teaching, "…which might be better used in redefining ourselves and devising realistic scenarios for altering the present and constructing the future."
+In I Am Your Sister, she urged activists to take responsibility for learning this, even if it meant self-teaching, "...which might be better used in redefining ourselves and devising realistic scenarios for altering the present and constructing the future".